New Georgia: History

 The Methodist Mission in New Georgia was established by Rev. John Frances Goldie in 1902.
 He dominated the mission and gained the loyalty of Solomon Islander members of his church.
 The relationship with the colonial administrators of the British Solomon Island Protectorate were also fraught with difficulty, at this time due to Goldie’s effective control over the Western Solomon Islands.

 From 1927 to 1934 Dr Edward Sayers worked at the Methodist mission where he established a hospital at Munda and carried out fieldwork in the treatment of malaria.

-Since July 1978, the island has been part of the independent state of Solomon Islands.

 World War II

 The island was occupied by the Empire of Japan in the early stages of World War II.
 During Pacific War, the United States' New Georgia Campaign opened with landings on New Georgia and nearby islands on 30 June 1943.
 New Georgia was secured by American forces on 23 August, after weeks of difficult and bloody jungle fighting, although fighting continued on some nearby islands until October 1943.

 Munda, the Japanese base on New Georgia Island, was the main objective of the assault on the island.
 This base was not overrun until 5 August 1943.
 The Japanese port at Bairoko Harbor, 13 km north of Munda, was not taken until 25 August.

 Donald Gilbert Kennedy was a Coastwatcher stationed at Seghe (Segi) on New Georgia during the Solomon Islands campaign during the Pacific War.